-- First Trimester (12 weeks): During this phase the quantity of sleep as well as the amount of slow-wave (deep) sleep may decrease due to frequent nighttime awakenings.
-On the other hand, total sleep time may increase as napping is frequently needed during the daytime.
+- The first trimester (12 weeks): During this phase the quantity of sleep as well as the amount of slow-wave (deep) sleep may decrease due to frequent nighttime awakenings.
+On the other hand total sleep time may increase as napping is frequently needed during the day.

-- Second Trimester (Weeks 13 to 28): Sleep tends to improve as the number of nighttime awakenings decrease.
-However, sleep quality will decrease again towards the end of the 28th week.
+- The second trimester (weeks 13 - 28): Sleep tends to improve as the number of nighttime awakenings decrease.
+However, the quality of sleep will decrease again towards the end of the 28th week.

-- Third Trimester (Weeks 29 to term): Women entering the third trimester experience more physical discomfort and frequent nighttime awakenings which contribute to poor sleep quality.
+- The third trimester (weeks 29 till delivery): Women entering the third trimester experience more physical discomfort and frequent nighttime awakenings which contribute to poor sleep.
 Sleep is lighter with an increase in stage 1 and 2 sleep.
-As a result, napping increases during daytime hours.
+Napping increases during daytime.

 Sleeping can be difficult when pregnant.
-When you have other issues going on at the same time it can compound the problem even more.
-More often, symptoms of sleep disorders appear during pregnancy due to the physical changes in the body.
+When you have other issues going on at the same time, it can compound the problem.
+Symptoms of sleep disorders appear more often during pregnancy due to the physical changes in the body.

-For some women, pregnancy is the only time they ever suffer from a sleep disorder.
+For some women pregnancy is the only time they suffer from a sleep disorder.
 Their quality of sleep prior to becoming pregnant was normal.
-Existing sleep disorder such as restless legs syndrome and sleep apnea may worsen in pregnancy as well.
+Existing sleep disorder such as the restless legs syndrome or sleep apnea may worsen in pregnancy.
 We will look at each trimester and see the effects of changes on the body at each stage until labor and delivery:

-During the first trimester, women may experience excessive daytime sleepiness and fatigue more often.
-Daytime napping is common for pregnant women and may increase as the time progresses.
-As more progesterone is produced in the body, sleep is often fragmented and disturbed.
-In the first 7 weeks, up to 37,5% of women report an increase in daytime sleepiness.
+During the first trimester women may experience excessive daytime sleepiness.
+Daytime napping is common and may increase as time progresses.
+As the body produces more progesterone, sleep is often fragmented and disturbed.
+Up to 37,5% of women report an increase in daytime sleepiness in the first 7 weeks.

-Morning sickness (nausea and vomiting), breast tenderness, increased appetite, back pain, increased urination, and anxiety are some of the chief complaints of this phase of development.
+Morning sickness (nausea and vomiting), tender breasts, increased appetite, back pain, increased urination, and anxiety are some of the chief complaints of this phase of pregnancy.
 These physical and psychological issues can interfere with healthy sleep.
 Anxiety can become problematic if the pregnancy was unplanned and contribute to episodes of insomnia.

 During the second trimester sleep typically improves.
-Nausea and vomiting experienced in the first few weeks usually disappears.
-Frequent urination slows down a bit as well.
+Nausea and vomiting usually disappear.
+Urination gets less frequent.

-Towards the end of second trimester, sleep might be disrupted by stomach pain or irregular contractions known as Braxton - Hicks contractions.
+Towards the end of the second trimester sleep might be disrupted by stomach pain or irregular contractions known as Braxton-Hicks contractions.
 Due to an increase in weight sleep may be disrupted by the movements of the baby during the night, increased heartburn, and possible snoring from nasal congestion.

-In the final trimester, sleep may become even more disturbed.
-Sleep issues and nighttime awakenings happen more often due to the increased pressure on the woman’s bladder.
+In the final trimester sleep may become even more disturbed.
+Sleep issues and nighttime awakenings happen more often due to increased pressure on the bladder.
 Issues affecting sleep during this phase of pregnancy include: